-- If there are three or more bedrooms in the apartment, one half of them may have a minimum dimension of 7 feet.
+- If the apartment has three or more bedrooms, one-half may have a minimum dimension of 7 feet.

 - If the bedroom is located in the basement or on the top floor, the minimum ceiling height is 7 feet.

-- Should the bedroom have a sloped ceiling, there must be a minimum ceiling height of 7 feet over 1/3rd of the room.
+- Should the bedroom have a sloped ceiling, there must be a minimum height of 7 feet over 1/3rd of the room.

 Do you plan to add or remove a bedroom?Do you plan to add or remove a bedroom?

-If you’re purchasing an apartment to add or remove a bedroom, it would be wise first to check if this is a possibility.
+If you’re purchasing an apartment to add or remove a bedroom, it would be wise to check if this is possible.
 Consult the building’s board and the architect to see whether there would be any objections or issues.
 Before any renovations can begin, you’ll need to secure the permission of the Department of Buildings (DOB) and the condo or co-op board.
 This often takes months, so make sure to account for it when coming up with your timeline.
 Take all the following points into consideration.

 - If you wish to get creative with how you use the space, keep in mind that while the city’s square footage requirements may appear generous, the egress requirements are in place for safety against the genuine threat of fire.

 - If you add or remove bedrooms with the permission of the DOB, you may have to undo the changes if this comes during the home inspection.

-- When making the changes for the sake of personal needs, keep in mind that any reductions in the number of bedrooms can negatively impact the resale price.
+- When making the changes for personal needs, remember that any number of bedrooms can negatively impact the resale price.

 The question of the legality of a bedroom is incidental if you can make it work for you.
 But by knowing the exact legal definition, you can conduct better negotiations when making an offer and learn how to price the property if you decide in the future to sell.